 PRO: Landscape fabric is relatively inexpensive and easy to install.
 The fabric is a more effective barrier to sunlight and acts as a physical barrier preventing the grass from penetrating.

 CON: The very big drawback to using landscaping fabric is that it’s only effective if there are no holes in the fabric.
 Unfortunately, every time you cut a hole to install a plant, you break the barrier.
 Imagine if you wanted to plant 20-60 annuals towards the front of your flower bed, think again!
 You can cut the holes, but have now given your grass 20-60 new options for arriving into your flower bed.

 Method #5: Edging

 A very common and aesthetically pleasing option would be to install an edging around the perimeter of your flower bed.
-Some common examples would be: steel edging, boulder stone, chopped stone or bricks.
+Some common examples would be: steel, boulder stone, chopped stone edging.
 Steel edging is available in green, brown and black and comes in both 4 and 6 inch heights.
 The steel edging comes with spikes on the bottom side that you can easily pound into the ground to secure.
 You can also find a large selection of boulder and chopped stones at your local stone yard.
 The cost for steel edging is about $1.50 per ft while the natural stone climbs a bit higher to about $3.00 per ft, but can vary depending on the stone.